 Configure Templates

 Inside the Configure templates window, you’ll see a list of types and their templates.
-You can customize the templates list as well as the properties for each template.
-Let’s explore some of the steps that you can take to make the most of your templates.
+You can customize the templates list as well as the properties for each one.
+Let’s explore some of the options.

 Add or Remove Templates

-- Use familiar buttons to duplicate or delete items in the list.
+- Use familiar buttons to duplicate or delete templates.

 Format Templates